callrup/FreeleticsSelenium-Project/README.md

+Automated testing with Java, Selenium WebDriver and Maven ,TestNG.

 Automated testing with Java, Selenium WebDriver Maven  and TestNG .Extent reporting tool has been used for reporting This is a POM based project  with  which can be run from Command line  and locally through maven /TestNg